MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 ### How does it work

-Cloud App Security uses the built-in **Monitored** app tag to mark cloud apps as risky for use.
+Defender for Cloud Apps uses the built-in **Monitored** app tag to mark cloud apps as risky for use.
 The tag is available on both the Cloud Discovery and Cloud App Catalog pages.
-By enabling the integration with Defender for Endpoint, you can seamlessly warn users on access to monitored apps with a single click in the Cloud App Security portal.
+By enabling the integration with Defender for Endpoint, you can seamlessly warn users on access to monitored apps with a single click in the Defender for Cloud Apps portal.

 Apps marked as **Monitored** are automatically synced to Defender for Endpoint's custom URL indicators, usually within a few minutes.
 More specifically, the domains used by monitored apps are propagated to endpoint devices to provide a warning message by Microsoft Defender Antivirus within the Network Protection SLA.